 The food categories include Proteins, Carbohydrates, Fruits and Vegetables.
 Unprocessed foods are wonderful and provide vitamins, minerals, enzymes, and amino acids.
 Complex carbohydrates give energy and are not fattening when eaten with vegetables only.
 Proteins provide amino acids which are the building blocks of the body.
 Vegetables provide minerals, vitamins and enzymes, (especially the green foods such as kale, spinach, broccoli, parsley, etc.) Fruits provide minerals, vitamins and enzymes and are good for a one day fast which helps cleanse the body.

 However, there are some foods that should be eaten in moderation according to macrobiotic principles.
 These are tomatoes, eggplants and avocados which have an acidifying effect on the bloodstream.
 They are considered yin foods.
 Processed white flour and white sugar are also yin.
 These substances acidify the bloodstream.
 They also leach the B vitamins from the body because they are so processed.

-Carbohydrates: Oatmeal, whole wheat, brown rice, millet, and corn and all products made from these whole grains, such as whole grain breads, corn bread, rice cakes, noodles etc.
+Oatmeal, whole wheat, brown rice, millet, and corn and all products made from whole grains - whole grain breads, corn bread, rice cakes, noodles, etc.

-Melons: Cantaloupe, watermelon and honeydew melon.
-These should not be mixed with anything except each other.
-Wait five hours before consuming other food types.
-Melons are alkaline.
+Cantaloupe, watermelon and honeydew melons.
+Melons should only be eaten alone or with each other.
+Wait five hours before consuming other types of food, since melons are alkaline.

 Do Not Combine